d4r14h/SocialPwned/README.md

 $ docker pull mrtuxx/socialpwned
 $ docker run -v $(pwd)/credentials.json:/socialpwned/credentials.json -v $(pwd)/output:/socialpwned/output -it mrtuxx/socialpwned socialpwned.py --credentials credentials.json --help
 ```
->NOTE: You will need to have the docker service correctly installed.
+>NOTE: You will need to have the docker service installed.

 ### Manual way

 The installation of **Tor** depends on your system.
-On a Debian:
+On Debian use:
 ```
 $ sudo apt-get install tor
 $ /etc/init.d/tor start